IulyN1/Brain-Teaser/README.md

 # Brain Teaser - CTF Platform

-This app is made for my thesis project.
+This is a CTF app that is made for my thesis web security project.